itpp-labs/misc-addons/README.md

  - res_partner_ru
  - res_partner_vk

-are about to be moved to the https://github.com/yelizariev/l10n-addons repo
+are moved to the https://github.com/yelizariev/l10n-addons repo and will be deleted from this repository soon

 List of repositories: